kodecocodes/i9t/custom-segues/custom-segues.markdown

 The transition context handles presentations differently based on the size class.
 The modal form sheet for a horizontal, regular-sized display is wrapped in a presentation layer that provides the dimming view and rounds the corners of the form sheet.
 In contrast, a modal controller on a compact display takes up the full screen.

 Therefore, on all iPhones, with the exception of the iPhone 6 Plus in landscape, `viewForKey(UITransitionContextToViewKey)` returns the same view as the destination controller's view because no presentation layer exists.
-However, the destination controller is wrapped in the presentation layer for iPads and the iPhone 6 in landscape; if you referred to the destination controller's view in this case, you'd scale the destination view — not the presentation layer.
+However, the destination controller is wrapped in the presentation layer for iPads and the iPhone 6 Plus in landscape; if you referred to the destination controller's view in this case, you'd scale the destination view — not the presentation layer.

 You can try this yourself.
 Find the following in `animateTranstion(:_)` of **ScaleSegue.swift**: